pmjones/adr/COMPARISONS.md

-## Comparisons to Other Patterns
+# Comparisons to Other Patterns

-These are some of the other patterns that are generally seen as refinements of, replacements for, or complements to MVC.
+These are some of the other patterns that are generally seen as refinements of, replacements for, or complements to _Model View Controller_.
 See also [the pattern discussion from Derek Greer at LosTechies](http://lostechies.com/derekgreer/2007/08/25/interactive-application-architecture/).
+I present them here to distinguish them from _Action Domain Responder_.

-### EBI (Entity-Boundary-Interactor)
+## Entity Boundary Interactor

 [EBI](http://www.whitewashing.de/2012/08/13/oop_business_applications_entity_boundary_interactor.html) appears to go by several synonyms: ports and adapters, hexagonal architecture, and [ECB](http://www.cs.sjsu.edu/~pearce/modules/patterns/enterprise/ecb/ecb.htm) (Entity-Control-Boundary).
 It is further described as part of a [Clean Architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) by Robert Martin.